3 Ways a Data Layer Boosts Tag Management and Your MarTech Stack

 2. Consistent data collection despite structural changes to HTML

 While this may be a quick and easy way of getting the data you need, it is far from a best practice.
 Front-end developers change HTML structures, and they do it frequently.
-As a result, a TMS may go looking for an element that is not there or that has changed its identity.
+As a result, a TMS may go looking for an element that no longer exists or that has changed its identity.

-The data layer is built separately from the DOM and is populated using methods that are agnostic to page structure, so the data will always be where it needs to be.
+This data layer isn’t subject to the weaknesses of DOM-scraping.
+Because the data layer is built separately from the DOM and is populated using methods that are agnostic to page structure, the data will always be where it needs to be.

 3. Standardized data across marketing technologies

 TMSs don’t collect data—they deploy tags that collect their own data.
 When you rely on vendor-specific data collection, each technology is going to define event data a bit differently.
 As a result, technologies that are meant to work in conjunction may be evaluating customer behavior a bit differently from each other.
 This will result in a fragmented customer experience.

 Implementing a data layer puts you in control of data collection—you define what an event is and where the data should come from.
 And while initially this will require some real hands-on development, the result will be an efficient tag management strategy that your marketers will adopt and adore.

 One Caveat: Your Data Layer Needs to Function Properly

 The data layer can be a powerful resource for any analytics and marketing stack, but of course it needs to work properly in order to provide value.

 Why wouldn’t your data layer work as expected?
 It’s impossible to count the specific ways a data layer could fail, but generally it fails simply because websites are entities that grow and change with time.
 With change come errors, which negatively impact your ability to deliver great customer experiences.